sujaanr/apple-personal-computer/README.md

 # History of Apple Computers

-Explore the rich history of Apple's personal computing innovations through our comprehensive project.
+Explore the rich history of Apple's personal computing innovations through this front-end project.
 This site documents the evolution from the early days in a garage to the latest advancements in technology.

 ## Overview